Fair Game (1995 film): Plot

-However, their jeep breaks down on a freeway and they call a tow truck to come pick them up.
-Volkov and Stefan show up to kill them, while Kazak splits from them to deal with Max's cousin, who has been feeding them information regarding Kazak and his past activities in Cuba.
+However, their jeep breaks down on a freeway and they call a tow truck to pick them up.
+Volkov and Stefan show up, while Kazak splits from them to deal with Max's cousin, who has been feeding them information regarding Kazak and his past activities in Cuba.
 Kate and Max are forced to run with the tow truck while their jeep is still hooked onto it.
 After a long chase and gunfight, Kate steps hard on the brakes while Max steers the wheel of the truck, unhooking their car and causing it to crash into Volkov's and Stefan's SUV, killing both of them.

-One of Kate's clients is the ex-wife of Emilio Juantorena, and she is trying to repossess the boat to pay for her divorce settlement.
-She stumbled on something about the ship and is the main reason why Kazak and his crew put a target on Kate.
+One of Kate's clients is the former wife of Emilio Juantorena, and she is trying to repossess the boat to pay for her divorce settlement.
+This is the main reason why Kazak wishes to kill Kate.

-Regardless, after having passionate sex with Max aboard a train car, Kate is kidnapped by Kazak and taken to the freighter while Rosa and Zhukov are sent to kill Max.
-They accidentally kill the Navigator and Max shoots both of them.
+Kate then flees from Max because she wants to get away from everyone, and manages to board a freight train, but Max catches up and boards the freight train also.
+They argue but then make up and start to have sex.
+During this, the criminals locate them on the train and attack them again.
+Kate is kidnapped by Kazak and taken to the freighter while Rosa and Zhukov are sent to kill Max.
+They accidentally kill Navigator and Max shoots the pair.
 Rosa, however, has a bulletproof vest on, and Max only kills her after a long fight.

-Max then boards the freighter in an attempt to rescue Kate.
-Max and Kate blow up the freighter, killing Kazak.
-They jump off of the boat just in time to watch it blow up and sink.
-They climb aboard the boat Max used to reach the freighter and start to kiss passionately.
-As the sun sets they ride off together.
+Max then uses the hit squad's boat to board the freighter in an attempt to rescue Kate.
+Max and Kate blow up the freighter.
+They jump off the ship just in time to watch it blow up and sink, killing Kazak in the process.
+Kate and Max climb aboard the boat he used to reach the freighter and start to kiss, sailing off together into the sunset.